 The drug is made from codeine-containing headache pills and a list of toxic household and industrial chemicals.
 It is cooked at home by most addicts.
 The codeine pills are over-the-counter drugs in Russia which made it very easy for the habit to spread.
-Heroin provides a four to eight hour high, but krokodil lasts only about 90 minutes.
+Heroin provides a four-to-eight hours high, but krokodil lasts only about 90 minutes.
 Some people became full-time addicts, cooking the drug for a half-hour, injecting it and then starting the next batch so they could use it when the high from the prior batch began to wear off.
 In Russia, addicts live in groups so some can go get the drug while others cook.

 If the user fails to get more pills, he (or she) will go into a grueling withdrawal that sets in rapidly once the dosage is missed.
-While a heroin withdrawal may last for a week, a KROKODIL WITHDRAWAL may last as long as a month.
+While a heroin withdrawal may last for a week, a krokodil withdrawal may last as long as a month.
 The usual opiate withdrawal symptoms like insomnia, nausea, diarrhea, extreme muscle cramping, depression, aches and overall sickness will be seen.
 One report also included seizures in the withdrawal symptoms.
 Rehab centers in Russia have supported some people going through krokodil withdrawal with heavy tranquilizers to knock them out until the pain eases.

 American users report that they have been using this drug without knowing what it is.
-It was only the physical deterioration, the abscesses and gangrene that finally revealed that krokodil had arrived in the US.
+It was only the physical deterioration, the abscesses, and gangrene that finally revealed that krokodil had arrived in the US.